Restraint of trade

 If an injunction is granted, the court will schedule the matter for a full trial.
 At a full trial, the criteria mentioned above will be considered and, if the restraint is found to be enforceable, the court will assess the damages flowing from any breach of the restraint by an employee.

-States have varying legislation on restraint of trade For example, in NSW, the Restraints of Trade Act 1976 allows the court to read down a restraint of trade clause so that it is reasonable.
+Some states have legislation on restraint of trade.
+For example, in NSW, the Restraints of Trade Act 1976 allows the court to read down a restraint of trade clause so that it is reasonable.
 This means that the NSW courts can modify the restraint of trade clause in a contract to what a court believes is a reasonable restraint.

 During any period of gardening leave you are entitled to be paid your normal contractual entitlements.
 While on gardening leave you remain bound by your contract including any provisions in the contract regarding other employment.